byuflowlab/FLOWFarm.jl/README.md

 ## Testing

-To test FlowFarm, run the following in the test directory:
+To test FLOWFarm, run the following in the test directory:

 ```julia
 include("runtests.jl")
 ```

 Currently, all tests should pass except for the Gaussian turbulence intensity.
-This model has not been fully integrated into the FlowFarm architecture.
+This model has not been fully integrated into the FLOWFarm architecture.

 ## Documentation